-If you have flirted with road cycling and want to give it a go, now is the time, especially with the Cycle to Work scheme making these bikes much more affordable in the UK.
+If you have flirted with road cycling, now is the time to get one, especially with the Cycle to Work scheme making these bikes much more affordable in the UK.
 Even if you don't want to venture out, you can still keep training with the best turbo trainers.
+If you're after a bicycle that can be used on mixed terrain, check out T3's best gravel bike roundup.
+The best electric bikes can help you climb hills much more manageable, making commuting a breeze.